 Christopher W. Betts

 Christopher Betts is a partner who primarily focuses on China-related capital markets matters, M&A transactions and general corporate advice.

 Mr. Betts advises major corporations, investment banks and private equity funds on a broad range of corporate and securities matters, such as listings on the Hong Kong Stock Exchange (including Hong Kong depositary receipt listings, secondary listings, spin-offs and listings by companies with VIE arrangements), rights issues, share placements and other fundraising activities, takeovers, and mergers and acquisitions.
 He also advises companies with respect to Hong Kong employment matters.

-Mr. Betts has been named a leading lawyer for capital markets work in Hong Kong and China by Chambers Asia-Pacific and IFLR 1000.
+Mr. Betts has been named a leading lawyer for capital markets work in Hong Kong and China by Chambers Global, Chambers Asia-Pacific and IFLR 1000.
 He regularly publishes articles and presents on topics relating to Hong Kong listings, corporate governance and other matters.

 Mr. Betts’ experience includes representing: